Graph Deep Learning for Time Series Forecasting: Experimental setting

 The graph topology used to generate the data is the community graph shown in Fig.~\ref{fig:gpvar-adj}.
 In particular, we considered a network with $120$ nodes with $20$ communities and then added self-loops by setting the diagonal of the corresponding adjacency matrix to $1$.

-\paragraph{Benchmarks} The adjacency matrix for each dataset is obtained as discussed in \autoref{sec:experiments} by following previous works~\citep{cini2022filling,li2018diffusion,guo2021learning}; exogenous variables consist of sinusoidal functions encoding the time of the day and of one-hot encodings of the day of the week.
-For datasets with a large number of missing values~(\gls{la} and \gls{air}), we add as an additional exogenous variable the binary mask introduced in \autoref{sec:extension}.
+\paragraph{Benchmarks} We normalize the target variable to have zero mean and unit variance on the training set.
+The adjacency matrix for each dataset is obtained as discussed in \autoref{sec:experiments} by following previous works~\citep{cini2022filling,li2018diffusion,guo2021learning, marisca2022learning}.
+We use as exogenous variables sinusoidal functions encoding the time of the day and, for each dataset excluding \gls{engrad}, one-hot encodings of the day of the week.
 We split datasets into windows of $W$ time steps, and train the models to predict the next $H$ observations.
-For simulations in~\autoref{t:benchmarks}, window and horizon length are set as $W=12, H=12$ for the traffic datasets, $W=48, H=6$ for \gls{cer}, and $W=24, H=3$ for \gls{air}.
-The obtained windows are sequentially split into $70\%/10\%/20\%$ partitions for training, validation, and testing, respectively.
-For \gls{air}, instead, we use different splits following the protocol of previous works~\citet{yi2016st, cini2022filling}.
+Unless otherwise stated, the obtained windows are sequentially split into $70\%/10\%/20\%$ partitions for training, validation, and testing, respectively.
+In the following, we report detailed information for experiments on each dataset. \begin{description}[leftmargin=1em, itemindent=1em] \item[\gls{la} \& \gls{bay}] Window and horizon length are set as $W=12$ and $H=12$.
+For \gls{la}, given a large number of missing values, we add as an additional exogenous variable the binary mask introduced in \autoref{sec:extension}. \item[\textbf{\gls{cer}}] Window and horizon length are set as $W=48$ and $H=6$. \item[\textbf{\gls{air}}] Window and horizon length are set as $W=24$ and $H=3$.
+We use the same data splits of previous works for training and evaluation~\citet{yi2016st, cini2022filling}. \item[\textbf{\gls{engrad}}] Window and horizon length are set as $W=24$ and $H=6$.
+We use the other weather variables from the dataset, along with sinusoidal encodings of the time of the year, as additional exogenous inputs.
+We normalize temperature values to have zero mean and unit variance.
+We do not compute loss and metrics on time steps with zero radiance and follow the protocol of previous work~\citet{marisca2024graph} to obtain training/validation/testing folds. \end{description}